leosantos2003/Language-Games/README.md

 This excerpt also allows us to extract the main intention of our demonstration: to train two agents to operate under two distinct language games.
 After training, the user can interact with the agents through the terminal, choosing the agent they want to interact with and selecting from three expressions to "speak" to the agent, representing a primitive form of language.

-The Constructor was trained to react to the three expressions as orders or commands, while the Observer reacts to them as data or records.
+The Builder was trained to react to the three expressions as orders or commands, while the Observer reacts to them as data or records.

-If the user says "Slab!" to the Constructor, it will receive the message that the Constructor has given it a slab.
-This happens because the Constructor operates in its own language game where the expression "Slab!" means to it the command "Give me a slab." or something similar.
+If the user says "Slab!" to the Builder, it will receive the message that the Builder has given it a slab.
+This happens because the Builder operates in its own language game where the expression "Slab!" means to it the command "Give me a slab." or something similar.

 If the user says "Slab!" to the Observer, it will receive a message that the Observer has recorded their observation.
 This happens because the Observer also operates within its own language game, where the expression "Slab!" means to it "I spotted a slab; you can record it." or something similar.